WaylonWalker/waylonwalkerv2/src/pages/blog/github-actions-syntax.md

 ```
 ### ![Default example](https://waylonwalker.com/gh-actions-syntax-h3/7.png)

-This example runs a workflow called `CI` on ubuntu on every push or PR to the master branch.
+This example runs a workflow called `CI` on ubuntu on every push or PR to the main branch.
 Within the build job it does a checkout of the repo, then runs two shell steps.

 ``` YAML
 # This is a basic workflow to help you get started with Actions